 Additional resources on wiring:

 All of the PLC units need 24VDC power to operate.
 The maximum amount of current required on the power supply is 1.3 amps.
 This will cover any combination of I/O modules requirements of the Click PLC.

 The free Click Programming software has a Setup | System Configuration menu that will show you the modules used and supply power required.
 This is also where we can configure the analog and see the addressing of the physical I/O.

-The Click PLC that we will be using is the C0-11DRE-D. It has three communication ports, 8 input and 6 output points.
+The Click PLC that we will be using is the C0-11DRE-D. It has three communication ports, 8 input, and 6 output points.
 We also have an analog module C0-4AD2DA-2.
-This is a combination module which has 4 input points (0-10VDC) and 2 output points (0-10VDC).
+This is a combination module that has 4 input points (0-10VDC) and 2 output points (0-10VDC).
 The power supply is a C0-01AC.
 This will cover any combinations that we require on our PLC.

 Note: The analog will give you a range.
 We can configure the module using the Click Programming software to set the physical range and the scaling factors without the need for programming.

 Connection to the PLC will require cables.
 Our PLC has three different communication ports.
 All three are capable of programming our unit with the Click programming software.
 Here is the link to get the pinout of all of the cables.

 The most common method is to use RS232.
 A RJ12 port is used on the PLC to communicate.
 If your computer has a DB9 (9 pin D-shell male) serial connector then you can use the D2-DSCBL cable.

 Most computers will not come with serial ports anymore.
 So we can still utilize the RS232 communication by using a USB port.
 The EA-MG-PGM-CBL will connect to your USB port and convert to RS232 to communicate.